Lokua/midi-util/README.md

 #### [`findPortByName(test: RegExp|string, ports:MIDIPortMap|Array<MIDIPort>): ?MIDIPort`](#findPortByName)

-_Browser only_.
-Find a MIDIPort instance (either within an array of ports or MIDIInputMap, MIDIOutputMap, or any Map instance where the values are MIDIPorts) by exact string or RegExp.
+Find a port instance within an array of ports or a `Map<any, { name: string }>` structure by exact string or RegExp.
+(Actually, this is really a generic `findObjectByName` that works with arrays or maps, but, whatever).

-Hint: make sure to use the `i` flag when using RegExp to make matching easier on yourself
+Hint - use the `i` flag when using RegExp to make matching easier on yourself

-This method supports partial application so you can do the following:
+This method also supports partial application so you can do the following:

 ```js
 const { getPorts, findPortByName } = require('@lokua/midi-util)